kong5000/SeeO2-sensor-server/README.md

 Search for Arduino megaAVR Boards and install the package.

+### Update Arduino firmware
+Click Tools -> WiFI101 / WiFiNINA Firmware updater

+In the popup click Open Updater sketch near the top right, this should open a new window.
+In that new window with the updater code click the upload button and wait for it to complete.

+Once uploaded, back in the WiFiNINA Firmware updater pop up, in the top box select Arduino Uno Wifi Rev2

+In the next box labeled Update firmware, select NINA firmware(1.3.0)(Arduino Uno WiFi Rev2) from the drop down

+Click update firmware

 ### Code Setup
 In the arduino IDE click File->Open and open the Arduino folder from this github project.